Common DOT Audit Mistakes

 Common gaps

-• The carrier reviews active drivers only.
+• The carrier reviews active drivers only and overlooks drivers who left during the audit period.

 Before / During / After audit